nrfconnect/Asset-Tracker-Template/docs/modules/main.md

 # Main Module

-The Main module serves as the central control unit of the Asset Tracker Template application.
+The Main module serves as the central control unit of the Asset Tracker Template.
 It implements a hierarchical state machine that coordinates the activities of all other modules through [zbus](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/zbus/index.html) messages.
 This module handles the application's business logic, including cloud connectivity, data sampling, firmware updates, configuration updates, and user interactions.

 ## Messages